Augustinus Terwesten

-Augustinus Terwesten or Augustinus Terwesten the Elder (4 May 1649 in The Hague – 21 January 1711 in Berlin) was a Dutch painter, draughtsman, printmaker and art educator.
+Augustinus Terwesten or Augustinus Terwesten the Elder (4 May 1649 – 21 January 1711) was a Dutch painter, draughtsman, printmaker and art educator.
 He specialized in portraits, architectural and historical themes.
 He was known in his time for his decorative paintings in luxurious residences many of which have since disappeared.
 He left a great many preparatory drawings.
 He was a co-founder of The Hague Drawing Academy.
-He worked for a long time in Berlin where he was court painter to Frederick William I of Prussia and one of the co-founders of the Prussian Academy of Arts.
+He worked for a long time in Berlin where he was court painter to Frederick William I of Prussia and one of the cofounders of the Prussian Academy of Arts.

 Early years in the Hague

 Terwesten was born in The Hague of parents of German origin.
 His father, Hans Jacob Terwesten or Zurwesten, was originally from Augsburg while his mother Catharina came from Berlin.
 They had married in The Hague in 1648, where Hans Jacob worked as a goldsmith.
 The marriage produced ten children, of whom three sons and two daughters survived.
 Augustinus was the oldest son.
 Ezaias, the middle son of the family, also worked temporarily in his father's workshop and settled later in Rome as a flower and fruit painter.
 The youngest brother Mattheus later followed in Augustinus footsteps and often worked together with him on commissions.

 In his father's workshop Augustinus learned the art of engraving, goldsmithing and wax modelling.
 This was followed by two years of apprenticeship with the history painter Nicolaes Willingh, who became court painter to the Great Elector in Berlin in 1667.
 He then took lessons from Willem Doudyns for two years before setting off on a Grand Tour through Germany to Italy in 1672, where he spent three years.